sigurdsa/angelika-api/README.md

 angelika-api
 ============

 Backend (API) for project Angelika - health tracking
+The frontend is in a [separate repository](https://github.com/iver56/angelika-web)

 # Virtualenv